 Colorado Mesa University is a comprehensive coeducational institution operated under the governance of the Board of Trustees of Colorado Mesa University.
 The programs, policies, statements, and procedures contained in this catalog are subject to change by the University without prior notice.
 Colorado Mesa University reserves the right to, at any time, withdraw courses or modify the rules, calendar, curriculum, graduation procedures, and any other requirements affecting students.
-While the information contained in this catalog is current and correct insofar as possible at the time of publication, students are advised to check with appropriate University officials and online program sheets for up-to-date information.
+While the information contained in this catalog is current and correct insofar as possible at the time of publication, students are advised to check with appropriate University officials, department web pages, and academic and student services offices for up-to-date information.

 This catalog is intended for the guidance of students and faculty but does not constitute a guarantee that all courses listed will actually be offered during any particular academic year.
 Colorado Mesa University reserves the right to withdraw or add courses prior to the beginning of any semester or summer term.
 In some programs, certain courses may be offered on an alternate-year basis or as determined by apparent demand.
 All program offerings are contingent upon adequate appropriations by the Colorado General Assembly.

 Colorado Mesa University is committed to providing admission or access to, or treatment or employment in, its educational endeavors, consonant with applicable laws and without regard to race, creed, color, religion, sex, disability, age, national origin, veteran status, marital status, sexual orientation or gender identification.

 Inquiries may be made to the Affirmative Action Officer, Human Resources Office, Lowell Heiny Hall, Room 237.